• Skip to primary navigation

 Ingredients

-• 1 20 ounce canned jackfruit in brine (not syrup), shredded
+• 1 20 ounce canned jackfruit in water or brine (not syrup), shredded

 • 3 tablespoons nutritional yeast